WalkingMachine/wm_nlu/README.md

 # wm_nlu
 ROS wrapper for rasa nlu.
 Mainly used for SPR robocup@home challenge.
+*Currently not a ROS package.*

 ## Installation
 * pip install rasa_nlu